Edward Kenealy: The aftermath

 He started a newspaper, The Englishman, to plead his cause, and to attack the judges.
 His behaviour was so extreme that in 1874 he was disbenched and disbarred by his Inn.
+His appointment as a QC was also revoked.
 He formed the Magna Charta Association and went on a nationwide tour to protest his cause.

 At a by-election in 1875, he was elected to Parliament for Stoke-upon-Trent with a majority of 2000 votes.
 However, no other Member of Parliament would introduce him when he took his seat.
 Benjamin Disraeli forced a motion to dispense with this convention.

 In Parliament, Kenealy called for a Royal Commission into his conduct in the Tichborne case, but lost a vote on this by 433–3.
 One vote was Kenealy's, another that of his teller, George Hammond Whalley.
 The third "aye" was by Purcell O'Gorman of Waterford City.
 During this period, he also wrote a nine-volume account of the case.

-Dr Kenealy, as he was always called, gradually ceased to attract attention, lost his seat at the 1880 general election, dying in London before the close of polling aged 60.
+Dr Kenealy, as he was always called, gradually ceased to attract attention, lost his seat at the 1880 general election.

+On 16 April 1880, Kenealy died in London, before the close of polling, aged 60.
 He is buried in the churchyard of St Helen's Church, Hangleton, East Sussex.